ubco-W2022T1-cosc301/project-group50/final_report_group50.md

 Therefore I was able to conclude my research question and determine that men had on average more health issues than women.

 ## **Conclusion**

+This project thad 3 research questions:
+ 1. What health factors relate the most to Heart problem/heart attacks?
+ 1. At which BMI are people most most at risk of medical events and conditions?
+ 1. What are the differences of health indicators between genders?

+To answer the first question, Colton plotted some determinants of health against the number of people with heart problems as well as the same determinants, against the count of those who have no had heart problems.
+From his EDA, Colton was able to conclude that smokers, those with high cholesterol and those with high blood pressure all appeared to have an increased risk of heart disease.
+Those who have not had a stroke, do not have diabetes, and those who are no heavy drinkers are less likely to experience heart problems.

+To answer Question 2, Justin Plotted rates of stroke, heart attack/disease, diabetes, high blood pressure and high cholesterol against BMI.
+He was able to pull from his EDA that those at risk of all of these are thos at very low BMI, and those at very high.

+To asnwer the third question, Mitchell plotted the count of those with health issues grouped by gender.
+From his analysis, he was able to determine that for almost every negative health indicator, men represented a higher percentage of occurences.